SuboptimalEng/SuboptimalEng/README.md

 ## 🤓 Projects

-### Slime Simulation
+### Slime Simulation (WebGPU)

-- I made this project to learn more about WebGPU and compute shaders
+- I made this project to learn more about compute shaders in WebGPU
 - <ins>Tech</ins>: TypeScript, WebGPU, WGSL, Compute Shaders

 ### MRI Viewer

 - I made this project to learn more about the Volume Rendering technique
 - <ins>Tech</ins>: TypeScript, WebGL, GLSL, Three.js, Ray Marching, Volume Rendering

+### Slime Simulation (Unity)

+- I made this project to learn more about compute shaders in Unity
+- It has more tooling than the WebGPU version, but it's not easily sharable
+- <ins>Tech</ins>: Unity, C#, Shader Graph, Compute Shaders

 ### Boids